natlas/natlas/natlas-agent/README.md

 - `NATLAS_BACKOFF_MAX` defaults to `300` (seconds) - Maximum time for exponential backoff after failed requests
 - `NATLAS_BACKOFF_BASE` defaults to `1` (second) - Incremental time for exponential backoff after failed requests
 - `NATLAS_MAX_RETRIES` defaults to `10` - Number of times to retry a request to the server before giving up
+- `NATLAS_AGENT_ID` defaults to `None` - ID string that identifies scans made by this host, required for agent authentication, optional if agent authentication is not required.
+Get this from your `/user/` page on the Natlas server if agent authentication is enabled.
+- `NATLAS_AGENT_TOKEN` defaults to `None` - Secret token only needed when agent authentication is required.
+Generate this with the ID on the `/user/` page on the Natlas server.

 Starting the Agent
 ------------